Zinebb12/alx-system_engineering-devops/0x19-postmortem/README.md

 ### Conclusion

-This postmortem provides insights into the outage experienced by [Service Name], detailing its impact, root cause, resolution, and steps for improvement.
+This postmortem provides insights into the outage experienced, detailing its impact, root cause, resolution, and steps for improvement.
 By conducting thorough postmortems and implementing corrective measures, we aim to enhance system reliability and prevent future incidents.